Blowing a number at work Consequences?

-Blowing a number at work, Consequences, many companies have a clear policy on alcohol and drugs in the workplace.
+Many companies have a clear policy on alcohol and drugs in the workplace.
+Blowing a number at work, can have consequences, for both the employee and the employer.
 It goes without saying that employees under the influence of drugs or alcohol, in a work setting, will have an impaired judgement.
 Consequently, an employees’ impaired judgement may place their co-workers or themselves in danger.
 Zero tolerance drug and alcohol policies are paramount for companies who are in a high risk or safety critical work environment.
-Thus, more often than not employees can be dismissed for blowing a number or testing positive for an illicit substance, regardless of their excuse or justification.
+Thus, more often than not employees can be dismissed for blowing a number or testing positive for an illicit substance.
+Regardless of their excuse or justification.

 Should you be dismissed?

-The Fair Work Commission held that there was a valid reason to dismiss the employee as his misconduct was manifestly serious and in clear breach of the lawful and reasonable instructions that had been provided to him regarding BAC testing.
-In regards to the employees’ defenses, the Fair Work Commission was not satisfied that the lozenges or cigarettes invalidated the test as there was “insufficient evidence” to support this.
-In regards to the employees concerns about the hygiene of the breathalyzer during COVID-19, Deputy President Beaumont noted that the employee had not complained about this prior, had it been a genuine concern of his.
+The Fair Work Commission held that there was a valid reason to dismiss the employee.
+As his misconduct was manifestly serious and in clear breach of the lawful and reasonable instructions that had been provided to him regarding BAC testing.
+In regards to the employees’ defenses, the Fair Work Commission was not satisfied that the lozenges or cigarettes invalidated the test.
+As there was “insufficient evidence” to support this.
+In regards to the employees concerns about the hygiene of the breathalyzer during COVID-19.
+Deputy President Beaumont noted that the employee had not complained about this prior, had it been a genuine concern of his.

 Although the Fair work Commission held that there was a valid reason due to the breach of the lawful and reasonable instructions that had been provided to the employee regarding the Company’s BAC testing policy, as with any policy, they need to be consistently applied throughout the organization.
 If the policy contains procedural steps that an employer must follow before dismissing an employee, it must do so strictly, otherwise the employee’s termination may be found to be harsh, unjust or unreasonable despite the employer having a valid reason to dismiss.